-ТооІ Description dsjavaproperties Configure the JVM arguments used to run the Identity Broker and its associated tools.
-Before launching the command, edit the properties file located in con-fig/java.properties to specify the desired JVM arguments and the JAVA_HOME environment variable. evaluate-policy Request a policy decision from the Identity Broker.
-Idapmodify Perform LDAP modify, add, delete, and modify DN operations in the Identity Broker.
-Idappasswordmodify Perform LDAP password modify operations in the Identity Broker.
-Idapsearch Perform LDAP search operations in the Identity Broker. ldif-diff Compare the contents of two LDIF files, the output being an LDIF file needed to bring the source file in sync with the target. ldifmodify Apply a set of modify, add, and delete operations against data in an LDIF file. list-backends List the backends and base DNs configured in the Identity Broker. manage-extension Install or update extension bundles.
-An extension bundle is a package of extension (s) that utilize the Server SDK to extend the functionality of the Identity Broker.
-Any added extensions require a server re-start. oauth2-request Performs OAuth2 requests on the Identity Broker.
-This tool can be used to test OAuth2 functions of the Identity Broker, and to manage OAuth2 tokens on behalf of registered applications.
-See thehelp-subcommands option for a list of sup- ported sub-commands. prepare-external-store Prepares the external data stores for the Identity Broker.
+Tool Description oauth2-request Performs OAuth2.0 requests on the Identity Broker.
+This tool can be used to test OAuth2.0 functions of the Identity Broker, and to manage OAuth2.0 tokens on behalf of registered applications. prepare-external-store Prepares the external data stores for the Identity Broker.
 This is run as part of the create-initial-broker-config tool during installation.
 This tool creates the broker user account, sets the correct password, and configures the account with required privileges.
 It will also install the necessary schema required by the Identity Broker.
-This tool can also be used to update (with theupdate option) an external Broker Store or a data store schema.
-If necessary you are prompted for manager credentials in order that the tool can perform any required modifications to the external server. remove-defunct-server Removes a permanently unavailable Identity Broker after it has been removed from its topology by the uninstall tool. restore Restore a backup of the Identity Broker. review-license Review and/or indicate your acceptance of the product license. sample-data-loader Install or remove sample data for Identity Broker testing and demonstration. server-state View information about the current state of the Identity Broker processes. start-broker Start the Identity Broker. status Display basic server information. stop-broker Stop or restart the Identity Broker. sum-file-sizes Calculate the sum of the sizes for a set of files. summarize-config Generate a configuration summary of either a remote or local Identity Broker instance.
+This tool can also be used to update (with theupdate option) an external Broker Store or a data store schema. remove-defunct-server Removes a permanently unavailable Identity Broker after it has been removed from its topology by the uninstall tool. restore Restore a backup of the Identity Broker. review-license Review and/or accept the product license. sample-data-loader Install or remove sample data for Identity Broker testing and demonstration. server-state View information about the current state of the Identity Broker processes. start-broker Start the Identity Broker. status Display basic server information. stop-broker Stop or restart the Identity Broker. sum-file-sizes Calculate the sum of the sizes for a set of files. summarize-config Generate a configuration summary of either a remote or local Identity Broker instance.
 By default, only basic components and properties will be included.
-To include advanced component, use theadvanced argument.
+To include advanced component, use the advanced argument.